Newtown & Enmore Gallery

-Iconic milk bar, Anna's Takeaway, has been loved by locals since the early seventies.
-Anna has now left the building and it's now a pizza place in her name.
+Iconic milk bar, Anna's Takeaway, was loved by locals since the early seventies.
+It's now no longer Anna's though - these days it's a pizza restaurant.

 I've always had a soft spot for this building.
 Not at all glamorous with its faded lace curtains and old tiles.
 It's no longer a butcher's shop but is now one of the coolest bars in Newtown.
 I love that the new owners didn't change the façade - they even left the pickle jars in the window.

 A beautiful little building and one of my favourite shops.
 Love the curved balcony.

 A beautiful old warehouse building.
 Now home of the Brewnut at Brewtown Cafe.

 Probably one of the best people-watching spots in all of Newtown - right where King Street and Enmore Road meet.

 Adorned with vases of roses and lion heads!
 I decided not to draw all the air-conditioners and signage on this one... didn't want to ruin all the fab Victorian fancy bits.
 I call this one The Cake.

 Established on King Street in the early 80s, Clem's is a much-loved local institution.
 Buy the chicken and the t-shirt!